Bradford born and bred, Anita Rani is one of the most recognisable faces on British TV.

-Having wowed the audience of Strictly Come Dancing 2015 with her hard work, enthusiasm and total fearlessness, Anita returned to the dance floor as host of the Live Tour in early 2017.
+An RTS Award winning presenter, she’s one of the lead presenters on BBC One’s Countryfile and is a regular part of the One Show team- whether it’s interviewing Tom Cruise for his latest feature film or co-hosting the show.
+Anita is also well known for her work on Channel 4’s Four Rooms.
+Having wowed the audience of Strictly Come Dancing 2015 (making the semi-finals) with her hard work and total fearlessness, Anita returned to the dance floor as host of the Strictly Live Tour in early 2017.

-2016 was a busy year for Anita.
-She visited the Zaatari Refugee camp in Jordan, listening to the refugee’s moving stories and catching a glimpse of real life in the camp.
-The Refugee Camp: Our Desert Home featured as a prime time two part series on BBC One...read more
+Anita supports numerous charities close to her heart and continues to show her support for the Refugee Crisis and relevant charities carrying out valuable work.
+In 2016 she visited the Zaatari Refugee camp in Jordan, listening to the refugee’s moving stories and catching a glimpse of real life in the camp.
+The two-part documentary The Refugee Camp: Our Desert Home featured in a prime time slot on BBC Two.

 She also hosted the UNHCR Nansen Refugee Awards 2017 in Geneva- an evening to celebrate the individuals and organisations providing outstanding service to refugees, displaced and stateless people.
 A fellow lover of the outdoors, she’s also a proud ambassador of the Scouts Super Group.